Reputation, Trust, and the Long Game

 - Better access to talent: The best employees want to work for companies they respect.

-- Higher pricing power: Customers are willing to pay a premium for trust.
+- Greater pricing power: Customers are willing to pay a premium for trust.

-These characteristics manifest in measurable metrics: higher margins, lower customer churn, stronger brand premiums.
-Reputation is intangible, but its effects are very real.
+These characteristics show up in measurable metrics: higher margins, lower customer churn, stronger brand premiums.
+Reputation is intangible, but its effects are entirely real.

 Long-Termism as a Reputation Strategy

-The most effective strategy for building reputation is, paradoxically, not to focus on reputation but on the work itself.
-Those who deliver excellent work — consistently, with integrity, and over long periods — build reputation as a byproduct.
+The most effective strategy for building reputation is, paradoxically, not to focus on reputation at all, but on the work itself.
+Those who deliver excellent work — consistently, with integrity, over long periods — acquire reputation as a byproduct.

 This requires a mindset that rejects short-term opportunities when they jeopardize long-term quality.
-It means saying no to partnerships that are financially attractive but reputationally harmful.
-It means communicating mistakes openly rather than concealing them.
-It means maintaining standards even when no one is watching.
+It means declining partnerships that are financially attractive but reputationally harmful, communicating mistakes openly rather than concealing them, and maintaining standards even when no one is watching.

-This mindset is rare because it demands short-term sacrifice.
-But viewed over the long term, it is the economically rational strategy — because reputation is the most powerful multiplier for future opportunities.
+Such a mindset is rare because it demands short-term sacrifice.
+Over the long term, however, it is the economically rational strategy — because reputation is the most powerful multiplier of future opportunity.

 FAQ